-Emergency Assistance to Families with Children (EAFC) provides emergency cash assistance to families who need emergency help paying rent or utilities.
-These funds are available through the local department once per year when funds are available.
+Emergency Assistance to Families with Children (EAFC) provides emergency cash assistance to families who need emergency help paying rent or utilities or for other emergencies.
+These funds are available through the local department once every two years when funds are available.

 - DSS staff reviews each family situation to determine who is eligible.